garbageplanet/frontend/README.md

 ### General coding, coding style, code review
 - [ ] make the code overall less redundant
-- [ ] try to separate uses of classes for styling and ids/tags for actions whenever possible
 - [ ] implement templating for i18n
 - [ ] transfer any inline css styling to external stylesheet
 - [ ] split main.css into components-specific files